nebnotes/nebnotes.github.io/src/dbms.md

 > Primary key is the special field or group of field in the table that uniquely identifies each record from the database.
 Primary keys are unique and not null.

 - Importance of primary key:
-    - to identify each record uniquely
+    - To identify each record uniquely
-    - to reduce and control duplication of record
+    - To reduce and control duplication of records
-    - to set relationship between tables(foreign key is also required for this)
+    - To set relationships between tables (foreign key is also required for this)

 > In Design view, click on field you want to apply primary key to, click on primary key button from tools group in design tab.

+## Foreign Key

+> A foreign key is a field (or collection of fields) in one table that uniquely identifies a row of another table.
+The foreign key establishes a link between the data in the two tables.

+- It ensures referential integrity of the data.
+- It helps maintain the consistency and accuracy of the data.
+- It allows you to create a relationship between tables, enabling complex queries and data analysis.

+---

 ## Field Properties Pane